Boldness-Recalibration for Binary Event Predictions: Methods

+An essential component of Bayesian model selection is the specification of prior model probabilities.
+To the best of our knowledge, this is the first attempt to assess calibration probability through Bayesian model selection, and thus best practices for setting $P(M_c)$ and $P(M_u)$ have not yet been established.
+We set these prior probabilities to $\frac{1}{2}$ in subsequent analyses for illustrative purposes only.
+Fully reproducible code will be made available with final acceptance of the article in the online supplement, which will allow users to set alternate model priors.

 Using the likelihood in (\ref{likelihood}), the integrated likelihoods, $P(\mathbf{y}|M_i)$, are not analytically tractable.
 While a fully Bayesian approach could be implemented, we advocate for a useful approximation.
-We employ the Bayesian Information Criteria (BIC) approximation of $BF_{21}$ such that
+We employ a large sample approximation to the Bayes factor using the Bayesian Information Criteria (BIC) such that

-to form the posterior model probability in (\ref{pcalib}) \citep{KassRaferty1995}.
+to form the posterior model probability in (\ref{pcalib}).
+See \cite{KassRaftery1995, Kass1995Reference} for more information about this approximation.
 Here, the BIC under the well calibrated model $M_c$ is defined as

 The penalty term for number of estimated parameters is omitted in (\ref{BIC1}) as both parameters are fixed at 1 under $M_c$.
 The BIC under poorly calibrated model $M_{nc}$ is defined as